 The purpose of this course is to help students develop the knowledge and skills necessary to lead plateaued and declining churches in a variety of settings to become revitalized.
 This course provides students with the conceptual tools necessary to understand and work effectively in revitalizing churches by using a case study approach.
+Course is available in a mentoring format.

-EVAN6230 Supervised Ministry 2 (Ministry Practicum) (2 hours) Nix, Roudkovski
+EVAN6230 Supervised Ministry 2 (Ministry Practicum) (2 hours) Nix, Rice, Roudkovski

 This course is designed to guide each student in a ministerial internship compatible with the curriculum within his or her respective degree program.
 Course offerings will be coordinated and faculty members will be enlisted by the Director of Supervised Ministry.
 Also can be taken as PATH6230.
 Prerequisite: EVAN5230 Supervised Ministry 1.
+Course is available in a mentoring format.